Deprecated guide

 A common request is to adapt the tooltips in entities rows.
-In fact, a browser will show a tooltip any element with a title attribute.
-This guide will show how to adapt the tooltip for an entities row, and then apply the same technique to add a tool tip to a card.
+A browser will show a tooltip for any element with a title attribute.
+This guide is kept as a historical example of the older UIX Styling-only CSS workaround for tooltips, first for an entities row and then for a card.

-Any element with title attribute will make the browser show a tooltip.
-UIX can’t alter attributes (maybe one day) so you can’t change the text.
-However you can hide the text with pointer-events: none as long as the element itself does not need pointer-events for anything pointer function.
-For an entities row .info there is no issue.
-So this means that first step is to hide the existing tooltip with the following code for an entities row.
+Within this older UIX Styling approach, UIX could not change existing attributes such as title, so you could not change the browser tooltip text directly.
+(If you need to alter attributes now, use the newer UIX Forge attribute spark linked in the warning above.)
+However, you can hide the native tooltip with pointer-events: none as long as the element itself does not need pointer-events for pointer interaction.
+For an entities row .info there is no issue, so the first step is to hide the existing tooltip with the following code.

 type: entities